MinaSamir11/react-native-in-app-review/README.md

 | The user canceled the comment.                                                                                       | 108         | The user canceled the comment.                                                                                       | ✅      |
 | in app comment Unknown error                                                                                         | 0           | Unknown Error                                                                                                        | ✅      |

-# + Android guidlelines and notes:
+# + Android guidelines and notes:

 # Read very well for (Google Play):

-After publishing you app to test your integration in production or either internal test tracks or internal app sharing and prompt in app review flow you may face issue that not showing review popup after you followed all guidelines very well, **Note that this issue was classified as google play api issue.**
+After publishing your app to test your integration in production or either internal test tracks or internal app sharing and prompt in app review flow you may face issue that not showing review popup after you followed all guidelines very well, **Note that this issue was classified as google play api issue.**

 We found most probably solutions that may be successful to launch review popup: